U.S. Tax Code: Definition, How It Works, and Global Examples

 What is a Tax Code?

-Every elected official governing a city, state, or nation casts their votes to pass a tax code.
+Elected legislative bodies at the federal, state, or local level pass tax laws, which are then compiled into the tax code.
 Once it is approved and becomes a law, it is then included in the existing array of tax laws and designated with a specific code section.

 The U.S. tax code is enacted at the federal, state, and local levels of government.
 On a federal level, the Internal Revenue Service (IRS) is responsible for implementing all constitutional tax regulations, which go hand-in-hand with the rules prescribed by the Treasury Department.